top of page

 Anne and Jeremy working together in their weekly 1:1 session.
 They are sitting together at a desk with their backs to us.

-A Full Circle Moment with a Nonspeaking Student
+A Full Circle Moment with a Nonspeaking Student: Reconnecting with Jeremy

-So, when I took a look at our waitlist last summer and saw Jeremy’s name, my heart skipped a beat.
-Jeremy—now nearly 40 years old—wanted to build skills with AAC.
-At REV!
+When I looked at our waitlist last summer, I saw Jeremy’s name.
+My heart skipped a beat.
+Jeremy—now nearly 40 years old—wanted to build skills with AAC at REV!

 Woman showing a red letterboard to a seated man in a helmet.
 They are in an office with papers on the table.